jtlapp/tape/readme.markdown

 ## IMPORTANT NOTICE

-This module only lived a few days before I decided that [`tape` module](https://github.com/substack/tape) was too fragile a dependency.
-The module is now defunct.
+This module only lived a few days before I decided that the [`tape`](https://github.com/substack/tape) module was too fragile a dependency. `tapeo` is now defunct.

 My [`subtap`](https://github.com/jtlapp/subtap) tool replaces it.
 It was inspired by [`faucet`](https://github.com/substack/faucet) but written for [`tap`](https://github.com/tapjs/node-tap).